Fine Arts Handbook

 - ACSI Choral Festival: Large and small choral ensembles may participate in the yearly ACSI Choral Festival.
 Ensembles prepare music in advance and perform for a panel of adjudicators.
 The event concludes with a concert of performances by the winning ensembles.

 - Fall and Spring Productions: Each year the Fine Arts Department presents two high school only productions.
 The fall production is entered in the Georgia High School Association One-Act Play Competition.
 The spring production is usually a musical.
 The middle school presents their production in late winter.

 - Georgia Music Educators Honors Chorus: Students who receive teacher nomination may participate in district and/or state GMEA choral events.
 Students prepare music in advance, rehearse with students throughout the district or state, and present a concert the weekend of the event.

 - Literary Meet: Students may participate in the Georgia High School Association’s Literary Meet which occurs in the late winter.
 Available opportunities are Girls’ Trio, Boys’ Quartet, Girls’ Solo, Boys’ Solo, Essay, Extemporaneous Speaking and Dramatic Interpretation.
 Students prepare music in advance and perform for a panel of adjudicators.
-Winners at the region level attend the state meet in Warner Robbins.
+Winners at the region level attend the state meet.

 - Workshops and Seminars: Workshops and seminars are offered throughout the school year and the summer for music, drama, and performing arts students.
 Please consult the fine arts calendar or Summer at Prince Avenue link for more information.